Overview

 At the end, embedding a Mountaya iframe is a single line of HTML and looks like this (formatted for clarity):

-For clarity, all examples in the next guides will use the shortened path /explore and omit the full base URL, as well as the required organization_id query parameter and view fragment.
-In practice, always use the full URL with organization_id and view in your iframes.
+For clarity, all examples in the next guides will use the shortened path /studio/embed and omit the full base URL, as well as the required organization_id query parameter.
+In practice, always use the full URL with organization_id in your iframes.

 Example